xp44mm/Notebook/Compilers/Expression Simplification and Differentiation.md

         | exp -> Neg exp
 ```

 Listing 12-7 also shows the definition of some miscellaneous augmentations on the expression type, mostly related to visual layout and presentation.
 The `StarNeeded` member is used internally to determine whether the multiplication operator (the star symbol, or asterisk) is needed in the product of two expressions, `e1` and `e2`.
-You may want to extend this simple rule: any product whose right side is a number requires the explicit operator, and all other cases don’t.
+You may want to extend this simple rule: any product whose right side is a number requires the explicit operator, and all other cases don't.
 Thus, expressions such as `2(x+1)` and `2x` are rendered without the asterisk.

 The `IsNumber` member returns true if the expression at hand is numeric and is used in conjunction with `NumOf`, which returns this numeric component.
 Similarly, the `IsNegative` and `Negate` members determine whether you have an expression that starts with a negative sign, and they negate it on demand.